Salut Mere et Pere! Commet va tu?

 began to teach about my testimony in the church.

-As we talked I realized he had
+As we talked I realized he had a problem with leaders

 in the church and we began to talk about that.
 As we the